 Advantages of Prime Lens

-Prime lens are generally built to produce the highest level of quality for the focal length they are designed for.
+A prime lens is generally built to produce the highest level of quality for the focal length they are designed for.
 The simple reason being, since they are meant to do only one job they better be the best in that.
-Usually the resulting sharpness and contrast is much superior compared to zoom lenses.
+Usually, the resulting sharpness and contrast are much superior compared to zoom lenses.

 #2 Faster Apertures

-Usually prime lenses come with faster apertures that are not feasible in zoom lenses for certain range.
+Usually, prime lenses come with faster apertures that are not feasible in zoom lenses for a certain range.

 Though there are some zoom lenses with f/2.8 apertures which are definitely faster, most of the zoom lenses have slower apertures like f/3.5 and above for the same focal length.
 Faster apertures like f/2.0, f/1.8, and f/1.4 that are found in prime lenses are not available as of today in the zoom lenses.

-Faster aperture helps to photograph in the low light conditions without the need of a flash or tripod.
+Faster aperture helps to photograph in the low light conditions without the need for a flash or tripod.

 #3 Shallow Depth of Field (DoF) or Bokeh